 The engine that was going to get us moving again had finally arrived and was being fitted onto the train.
 A short while later (the good kind of short) and we were being towed… back the way we came.
 I did not complain.
 I was happy to be moving again.
 I sat back down in my seat.

 When we stepped off the train at Schiphol it was with a feeling of triumph.
 We had survived the ordeal.
+We were no longer trapped in a train.
 We had faced disaster and come out of it as survivors.
 I felt closer to my fellow passengers.
 I wanted to hug one of them and shout, “We’re alive,” while bursting into happy tears of joy but the train conductor I had approached with my arms wide open looked very stern so I decided against this course of action.